Vincenzo Arturo, my best friend

 At the end of November last year our friend made the difficult decision to say goodbye to her cat of 21 years.
 Justin and I went to her house and helped her celebrate the amazing life of her cat.
 She used an at-home vet service that came to her home to make her cat’s last moments on earth as painless as possible.
 The company also provides private cremation and returned the cat’s ashes safely stored in a little box.

 A week later I asked our friend how she was feeling.
 “I miss the little guy every day, but it’s not a sharp thing, just saudade…” I had never encountered the word saudade before.
-I went online to look up the meaning of saudade.
+I went online to look up its meaning.

 Saudade is a Portuguese and Galician word that has no direct translation in English.
 It describes a deep emotional state of nostalgic or deeply melancholic longing for an absent something or someone that one loves.
 Moreover, it often carries a repressed knowledge that the object of longing will never return.